 Moving to Office 365 – a Council’s View

-Cloudy Group are pleased to be working with Sally McLellan at Wolverton & Greenleys Town Council (WGTC), we recently migrated them to Microsoft Office 365 Cloud, please read our latest blog post from Sally regarding the councils experiences…
+Cloudy Group are pleased to be working with Sally McLellan at Wolverton & Greenleys Town Council (WGTC), please read our latest blog post from Sally regarding the councils experiences…

 On assessment we found that paper data is stored in many places, homes of councillors, the council office, archive storage etc. Electronic data was held on council PC’s, personal phones, councillor personal PC’s etc. As a council we wanted to ensure that all data is held in one place.